starknebula/F-Zero-GX-RSPR-Generator/RSPR Types.md

 ⋆ The number of spare parts should match that of the amount of rounds minus 1.
 This is due to that, once a player loses a part, their ratio decreases, and it cannot decrease to lower than 1:1:1.
 As such, there must be enough forfeitable parts for one to be lost each match without resulting in the lack of parts to participate.

     Ratio for tournament should be: SpareParts = nRounds -1.

+### Copy Matches
+The winner of a bracket copies 1 of the losing opponent's parts to add to his set of custom parts for possible use in later matches.

 ### Swap Matches
 The winner of a bracket _**must**_ pick any of the losing opponent's parts to add to his set of custom parts, regardless if they are undiserable.
 This works best with 1:1:1 sets.